matatk/review-scripts/README.md

    If you have multiple parked commits and want to bring them _all_ back to the start of the todo list, you can issue `review.unpark all`—doing so will keep things in order.

+### Channels

+You may have been asked to look at some commits in particular; these have higher precedence than the others, so it makes sense to maintain them in separate lists (with corresponding separate other state files), so you can review them first.

+Once `review.init` has crated the default `review.state.todo` file, you can use a text editor to split it into two separate lists, e.g. `reivew.state.highlighted.todo` and `review.state.others.todo`.
+The 'channels' here being 'highlighted' and 'others'.

+**Naming note:** the channel name must be in the place as indicated above.

+You can then use `review.channel` to switch between the two lists.
+The other commands will maintain separate copies of the review state for each channel.

 ### Online help

 All of the scripts support the `-h` option (be sure to pass it as the first argument).